ReMatter/sequelize-paranoid-delete/README.md

 - Extrely easy to use
 - Database agnostic (in progress, working for MySQL now)
 - Integrates with Umzug and any othe library for running migrations with sequelize
+- CLI to generate triggers for existing database

 ## Use Cases: